-Howard Lawrence is a native Washingtonian who currently resides midway between the DC and Baltimore burbs (he's a Skins, Caps, Nats and Wizards [prefers Bullets though] fan).
+Howard Lawrence is a native Washingtonian who resides midway between the DC and Baltimore burbs (he's a Skins, 2018 Stanley Cup Champion(!)
+Caps, Nats and Wizards [prefers Bullets though] fan).
 He maintains a music studio in what has been affectionately called "The Batcave" by interested onlookers.
 Howard is extraordinarily married to a dream wife.
 While his love of music dates back decades, his ability to develop his own is a fairly recent development.
 His distinctive sound is due not only to a lack of formal music education and training but also to the raging war being fought in his head.

 Sometime during his college days, Howard picked up a calligraphy pen and began scribbling verse on yellow parchment paper.
 These poems were inspired not only by the artist's actual (and perceived) experiences but also by various substances identifiable by their characteristic colors and odors.
 Knowing full well that no one bothered to read poetry anymore, he was determined to have his words put to music.
 (One might call such poetry lyrics.)
 His inquiries failed to generate any enthusiasm for a collaborative music project that would rely heavily on space age technology and discredited conspiracy theories.
 And so began his quest to learn how to string together random sounds in some intelligible fashion.
 In some quarters, this forms the basis for actual music, although it's pretty clear that the approach is sadly not followed universally.